 2008: Asus Eee PC 1000H [PADDe]

-This system is from a company known for gaming, so it has a huge window in the side so you can see the interior lit up by colorful LEDs.
-The most graphically demanding game I’ve ever played was Riven many years ago, so I certainly won’t be taking full advantage of its graphics capabilities.
-But I do like how the system makes editing videos a snap.
-Once again I’ve bought a system just a few notches below the bleeding edge since I expect it to last me five years.
+This system was from a company known for gaming, so it had a huge window in the side so you could see the interior lit up by colorful LEDs.
+The most graphically demanding game I ever played was Riven many years ago, so I certainly didn’t take full advantage of its graphics capabilities.
+But I did like how the system makes editing videos a snap.
+Once again I had bought a system just a few notches below the bleeding edge since I expected it to last me five years.
 It wound up lasting eight.

 For a year I was still using my Netgear WPN824 802.11b/g router.
-But it started needing regular reboots, so I replaced it with an Apple Airport Extreme 802.11 b/g/n router which is now hardwired to a D-Link switch in my living room servicing my Sony Bravia HDTV, Sony Blu-ray player, and Apple TV while I use WiFi for an Amazon Fire TV Stick, Google Chromecast, and WiFi for my iPad and iPhone.
+But it started needing regular reboots, so I replaced it with an Apple Airport Extreme 802.11 b/g/n router which was hardwired to a D-Link switch in my living room servicing my Sony Bravia HDTV, Sony Blu-ray player, and Apple TV while I used WiFi for an Amazon Fire TV Stick, Google Chromecast, and WiFi for my iPad and iPhone.

 By early 2015 the Raid 1 configuration had allowed me to survive at least four hard drive failures, but I was very glad to give up on spinning metal by replacing the hard drives with a Crucial M550 1 terabyte SATA solid state disk.
-The super-fast SSD made the system very fast to boot up, and is the best upgrade ever.
+The super-fast SSD made the system very fast to boot up, and was the best upgrade ever.
 I hope to never buy another spinning hard drive again!
-I have a LOT of data I’ve accumulated over the decades, so in late 2016 I added another 500 GB solid state disk, connected to the computer using USB 3.
+I had a LOT of data I’ve accumulated over the decades, so in late 2016 I added another 500 GB solid state disk, connected to the computer using USB 3.

-Something in this old system is NOT compatible with Windows 10; an upgrade led to frequent seizures which no amount of upgrading could resolve.
-I like Windows 10 and this system is getting long in the tooth, but the solid state disk makes it still plenty fast for my needs for now.
-Eventually I’ll replace it with a new desktop system with a newer processor.
+Something in this old system was NOT compatible with Windows 10; an upgrade led to frequent seizures which no amount of upgrading could resolve.
+So I finally replaced it in 2017 with Derek, a Windows 10 system.

 2010: Apple iPad